PLBY Group

 PLBY Group, Inc. is an American global media and lifestyle company founded by Hugh Hefner as Playboy Enterprises, Inc. to oversee the Playboy magazine and related assets.
-Its headquarters were in Los Angeles, California up until 2025, when they relocated to Miami Beach, Florida.
+It is currently headquartered in Los Angeles, California.

 The company is focused on four primary business lines: Sexual Wellness, Style & Apparel, Gaming and Lifestyle, and Beauty & Grooming.
 Today, PLBY Group, together with its subsidiaries, engages in the development and distribution of content, products and high-profile events that embody both "eroticism and fine art", and apparel retailing.
 It is in the top twenty most licensed brands globally.

 History

+Playboy was founded in 1953 by Hugh Hefner.
+The company first went public on the New York Stock Exchange in 1973.

 Sales of Playboy magazine peaked in 1972 at over 7 million copies.
 By 2015, the circulation had fallen to 800,000.
 The company completed its shift to consumer products in 2020 with the shuttering of the magazine division, and is now known to generate more than $3 billion in consumer spending annually across 180 countries.

 Playboy Enterprises, Inc. made its initial public offering on November 3, 1971, at $23.50.

 Playboy ran forty Playboy Club properties from 1960 to 1986 and operated casinos in England from the mid-1960s to 1981, when they lost their operating license.
 Playboy also operated a casino in Nassau, Bahamas, from 1978 to 1982.
 From 1981 to 1984, the company was a partner in the Playboy Hotel and Casino in Atlantic City, New Jersey.
 Playboy Enterprises was denied a permanent New Jersey gaming license and was forced to sell out to its partner, which changed the name of the hotel/casino to the Atlantis Hotel and Casino.
 The company returned to the nightlife business with the Playboy Club at the Palms Casino Resort in Las Vegas, which opened in 2006 and closed in 2012.
 Other Playboy Clubs opened in Cancun, Macau, and London in 2010 and 2011.
 Meanwhile, the company said it would open at least three Playboy stores in each of the next three years.

 In 1959, the company formed Alta Loma Entertainment (formerly Playboy Productions from 1959 to 1988, and Alta Loma Productions from 1988 to 1999), to produce movies and television shows.
 The first project was Playboy's Penthouse, a television show on WBKB-TV, which was followed by Playboy After Dark, a television series that ran for two seasons, and the format was revived as After Hours in 1989.